Inflectra/rapise-elasticsearch-integration/README.md

-# Integrating Rapise and Elasticsearch
+# Rapise and Elasticsearch Integration

 ## About Rapise
 [Rapise](http://www.inflectra.com/Rapise/) is a test automation platform for desktop, web and mobile applications.
 It is designed for building [automated and manual](https://www.inflectra.com/Ideas/Whitepaper/Incorporating-Automated-and-Manual-Testing-In-An-Effective-Test-Plan.aspx) end-to-end UI tests and fits any [TestOps](https://www.inflectra.com/ideas/entry/161.aspx) infrastructure.